chenghao-ch94/DFRFS/README.md

 ## Abstract

 Learning the generalizable feature representation is critical for few-shot image classification.
 While recent works exploited task-specific feature embedding using meta-tasks for few-shot learning, they are limited in many challenging tasks as being distracted by the excursive features such as the background, domain, and style of the image samples.
 In this work, we propose a novel Disentangled Feature Representation framework, dubbed DFR, for few-shot learning applications.
 DFR can adaptively decouple the discriminative features that are modeled by the classification branch, from the class-irrelevant component of the variation branch.
-In general, most of the popular deep fewshot learning methods can be plugged in as the classification branch, thus DFR can boost their performance on various fewshot tasks.
+In general, most of the popular deep few-shot learning methods can be plugged in as the classification branch, thus DFR can boost their performance on various few-shot tasks.
 Furthermore, we propose a novel FS-DomainNet dataset based on DomainNet, for benchmarking the few-shot domain generalization tasks.
 We conducted extensive experiments to evaluate the proposed DFR on general, fine-grained, and cross-domain few-shot classification, as well as few-shot domain generalization, using the corresponding four benchmarks, i.e., mini-ImageNet, tiered-ImageNet, CUB, as well as the proposed FS-DomainNet.
 Thanks to the effective feature disentangling, the DFR-based few-shot classifiers achieved state-of-the-art results on all datasets.

 ## Prerequisites